 Located close to the Thamalakane River, Sexaxa has an estimated population of 900 people, and no real infrastructure.
 Approximately five km away, Matlapana is the nearest larger village, and children living in Sexaxa attend school here.

 The renowned Okavango Delta, which is home to four &Beyond lodges, more or less borders the town of Maun in Botswana. &Beyond‘s regional base is in Maun and many of our staff that work at the lodges are from this area.
 Sexaxa, has become a community which &Beyond has worked closely with for many years in various capacities.
 In 2012 an analysis was done through consultation with the communities to get an understanding of what the needs were in these remote rural areas.
 At that stage the nearest school in Matlapana was 5km away (10km of walking per day).

-To help make a difference to the children of Sexaxa, click here.
+If you’d like to make a difference to the children of Sexaxa Primary School, click here.

 Francis King from &Beyond ran the London Marathon and raised over USD 10 000 for this project.